idaholab/MontePy/doc/source/developing.rst

 These hooks use a dictionary and the ``setattr`` function to add multiple objects to ``Cell`` or ``Cells`` automatically.

-On the Cell level the static dictionary: ``Cell._CARDS_TO_PROPERTY`` maps how data should be loaded.
+On the Cell level the static dictionary: ``Cell._INPUTS_TO_PROPERTY`` maps how data should be loaded.
 The key is the class of the object type that should be loaded.
 The value is then a tuple.
-First element is the string of the attribute to where the object of this class should be loaded.
+The first element of the tuple is the string of the attribute to where the object of this class should be loaded.
-The second element is a boolean.
+The second element of the tuple is a boolean.
-If this boolean is false repeats of this object are allowed and they will be merged.
+If this boolean is false repeats of this class are allowed and they will be merged.
 (e.g., ``IMP:N,P=1 IMP:E=0`` makes sense despite there being two ``IMP`` specified.
 If True only one instance of the object is allowed.
 (e.g., ``VOL=5 VOL=10`` makes no sense).
-For finding which class to use the :func:`~mcnpy.data_inputs.data_parser.PREFIX_MATCHES` dict is used.
+For finding which class to use the :func:`~mcnpy.data_inputs.data_parser.PREFIX_MATCHES` set is used.
 See above.
 The key, value pairs in ``Cell.parameters`` is iterated over.
 If any of the keys is a partial match to the ``PREFIX_MATCHES`` dict then that class is used, and constructed.